 - “It makes you more confident ’cause you speak out”

 - “[At our school] there’s a really high level of mutual respect – pupils listen to the teachers, but the teachers listen and value the pupils’ points of view and things to say, so it makes you more confident and you’re open with your ideas.”

 - “The good relationship with the teacher makes you feel comfortable asking for extra help.
 Because sometimes it can seem a wee bit daunting especially when you’re in a classroom”.

 3. No one else can think about what makes school work well in the way you can.

 No one else has the ideas that you have or can think the way that you think.
 Your words and your thoughts are unique, just like you.
-It’s only by listening to all their pupils that schools can work out what is best for each and every one of you.
-As one young person who took part in the research put it: “pupil involvement that the school gives us and responsibility….not just at the pupil council…it’s every single pupil”.
+It’s only by listening to ALL pupils that schools can work out what is best for each and every one of you.

 You are never too young to use your voice to speak up about stuff that you care about.
 And you can use your voice to make a difference to other people at school too.
-“We’re more aware of the problems in the school than the teachers.
+As one pupil put it:”We’re more aware of the problems in the school than the teachers.
 They can’t see it from a pupil point of view.
 The same as we can’t see it from a teacher point of view”.